How club management software helps a Parkour business owner

 Photo Credit: Team Kinetix

 My name is Brad Wendes and I am a Parkour coach, acrobat by trade, which I guess is a bit different to a lot of people.
 When they said "go get a real job" I ignored that in favour of playing all my life.
-We run Kinetix Academy and have a 7000 sq ft warehouse in North Essex where we do Parkour, free running, and Acrobatics.
-We do predominantly classes for children but we do some classes for adults and preschoolers as well, and pretty much for everybody who wants to come to jump around and have fun.
+We run Kinetix Academy and have a 7000 sq ft warehouse in North Essex where we do Parkour, free running, and acrobatics.
+We predominantly run classes for children, but we do some classes for adults and preschoolers as well, and pretty much for everybody who wants to come to jump around and have fun.

 Parkour in the UK

-There are very Parkour organisations in the UK.
+There are very few Parkour organisations in the UK.
 There are only 7 facilities, 4 of which are in mainland England.
-I and the other gym owners have a great community and we're all friends and get along and none of us is in direct competition with each other.
+There's a great sense of community among uswe're all friends and get along, and we're not in direct competition with each other.

 Discovery of Parkour

-In 2004, I discovered Parkour, after I saw some kids jumping around at the park.
+In 2004, I discovered Parkour after seeing some kids jumping around at the park.
 I went and did some flips and we got to talking.
-I realized Parkour could give me the freedom to train the things I wanted to train rather than go down the competition route of gymnastics.
-Parkour then wasn't recognised as a sport (and wasn't until 2017) or activity, but we were doing a lot of corporate events and corporate entertainment.
-We were even semi-finalists in Britain's Got Talent in 2007 which had millions of people watching on live television.
-We started doing ore live entertainment events such as movie premieres and corporate parties and that was great until about 2008/2009 when the financial crash forced businesses to stop spending money on unnecessary things like men in lycra jumping around.
+I realized Parkour could give me the freedom to train the things I wanted to train rather than going down the competition route of gymnastics.
+Parkour wasn't recognised as a sport until 2017, but we did a lot of corporate events and corporate entertainment.
+We were even semi-finalists in Britain's Got Talent in 2007, which had millions of people watching on live television.
+We started doing more live entertainment events such as movie premieres and corporate parties, and that was great until about 2008/2009 when the financial crash forced businesses to stop spending money on unnecessary things like men in lycra jumping around.

 Partnering with Parkour UK